TomatenKuchenDEV/docs/docs/backups.md

 ---
 title: Backups and Templates
-description: TomatenKuchen ist ein All-in-One-Discord-Bot mit vielen verschiedenen Funktionen.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Backups allow you to restore a griefed server fast.
 Using templates you can easily use from other users published server designs on an existing server.
 ---

 ## Backups {#backups}